-Herceptin Hylecta is a prescription drug approved by the Food and Drug Administration (FDA) as an adjuvant treatment for metastatic breast cancer in cases where tumors overexpress the HER2 protein and one or more chemotherapy regimens have been tried.
-Herceptin Hylecta is a combination drug composed of Trastuzumab and Hyaluronidase.
+Herceptin Hylecta is a prescription drug approved by the U.S. Food and Drug Administration (FDA) as an adjuvant treatment for metastatic breast cancer in cases where tumors overexpress the HER2 protein and one or more chemotherapy regimens have been tried.
+Herceptin Hylecta is a combination drug composed of trastuzumab and hyaluronidase.
 Herceptin Hylecta may be prescribed alone or in combination with a course of chemotherapy.

 How do I take it?

 Herceptin Hylecta is administered subcutaneously once every three weeks by a health care professional.

 Common side effects include fatigue, joint pain and swelling, diarrhea, injection site reaction, upper respiratory tract infection, rash, chest pain, nausea, headache, swelling, flushing, fever, cough, and limb pain.